'We don't want to start a war': Hobsonville Point resident gets fake parking notice

 Auckland Transport spokesman Mark Hannan confirmed to the Herald that the notice was fake, adding that they would only take action if a vehicle was parked illegally or it wasn't parked safely.

-Speaking to the Herald, the car's owner Dylan Fenton said he was "kind of flustered" when he first saw the note.
+Speaking to the Herald, the car's owner said he was "kind of flustered" when he first saw the note.

 "I thought it could be legit but then I thought I've been parking here for the last four or five months and I've got a newborn baby, I'm not going to move.
 It's open for everyone."